2. What are the membership dues? How do I pay?

 Coming soon.5.
 Where does the club meet, and when?

 We meet usually at 401 N Morton St in Bloomington IN, on the first Friday of each month at 7pm.
 We meet in the City Council Chambers.
-Free parking.6.
+Free parking.
+However, due to the Pandemic, we're currently meeting online.
+Check the News section of the website for details.6.
 What is ham radio?

 See What is Ham Radio?.7.
 Why is it called ham radio?